prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 $ kubectl -n strimzi apply -f ./kafka-metrics-mitigation.yaml
 ```

 Watch the `kafkatopics.kafka.strimzi.io` resources to ensure the new topic is created.
+This may take a few minutes.

 ```bash
 $ kubectl -n strimzi get kafkatopics.kafka.strimzi.io -w